Razviar/mtgap/README.md

 6. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.2.0.35 released 06/02/2020
+* Electron upgraded to v8
+* Reduced CPU usage in idle state to ~0%
+* Bugfixes and improvements

 v.2.0.32 released 24/01/2020
 * Turn number tracking.
 Now tracker will log matches in more detailed way.
 Frontend update upcoming.
 * Electron & other deps update